kwai/blaze/README.md

 ## Performance

-TPC-DS 1TB Benchmark (for details, see https://auron-project.github.io/documents/benchmarks.html):
+TPC-DS 1TB Benchmark Results:

 ![tpcds-benchmark-echarts.png](./benchmark-results/tpcds-benchmark-echarts.png)

+For methodology and additional results, please refer to [benchmark documentation](https://auron.apache.org/documents/benchmarks.html).

 We also encourage you to benchmark Auron and share the results with us. 🤗